ianmsgit/azure-docs/articles/azure-large-instances/what-is-azure-large-instances.md

 This environment also has special VLANs you can access if you're running virtual machines (VMs) on one or more Azure Virtual Networks (VNets) in your Azure subscription.
 The entire environment is represented as a resource group in that subscription.

-A large set of ALI SKUs is available with Optane memory.
+A large set of Azure Large Instances (ALI) SKUs is available with Optane memory.
 Azure offers the largest range of Azure Large Instances in a hyperscale cloud.

-## Why ALI?
+## Why Azure Large Instances?

 Some workloads in the enterprise consist of technologies that just aren't designed to run in a typical virtualized cloud setting.
 They require special architecture, certified hardware, or extraordinarily large sizes.
 Although those technologies have the most sophisticated data protection and business continuity features, those features aren't built for the virtualized cloud.
 They're more sensitive to latencies and noisy neighbors and require more control over change management and maintenance activity.

-ALI is built, certified, and tested for a select set of such applications.
+Azure Large Instances (ALI) is built, certified, and tested for a select set of such applications.
 Azure was the first to offer such solutions and has since led with the largest portfolio and most sophisticated systems.

-## ALI benefits
+## Azure Large Instances (ALI) benefits

 ALI is intended for critical workloads that require certification to run your enterprise applications.
 Azure Large Instances implementations are dedicated only to you, and you'll have full access (root access) to the operating system (OS).